 The 9/11 Promise Run

 The 9/11 Promise organization raises scholarship funds for the children of fallen and/or injured First Responders and Military Service Members who can no longer hold employment due to their injuries, including PTSD.
-The scholarship application period runs from November 1, 2019 through midnight, March 15, 2020.
+The scholarship application period runs annually from November 1 through midnight, March 15 with scholarship decisions announced no later than May 1.

 First Responders Children’s Foundation Scholarships